melaniegarnier/mini-demooz/README.md

 A base to a Demooz web server

 ## Installation
 You need to installed MongoDB.
-Then use :
+Then use in your terminal :

 ```
 git clone https://github.com/melaniegarnier/mini-demooz.git